GriffinSar/Project-Two--Trek-Quiz/README.md

 ### Shows Page Text on Hover for each image

 This is the main feature of the end page.
 It is a list of images from each of the Star Trek shows, one image for each.
 When the user hovers over each image text relating to the show appears.
 This is useful for the user as if they are unfamiliar with the shows it gives them a list and a bit of information on each.
-For those who are familar with Star Trek it could be of interest to them as they can see if maybe there is information there that they may not already be familiar with.
+It could also be of interest to those familiar with Star Trek, as they can see if maybe there is information there that they may not already be familiar with.

 ![Show Hover](assets/images/readme/shows-page-feature.png)